openstack-attic/identity-api/v3/src/markdown/identity-api-v3-os-revoke-ext.md

   get another token, the new token will have the same `expires_at` value as the original.

-There properties are additive: Only a token that meets all of the specified criteria is considered revoked.
+The properties are additive: Only a token that meets all of the specified criteria is considered revoked.

 Minimal example entity: